CERVICAL MYELOPATHY

 Persistent Symptoms and Adjustments

 While some symptoms improve relatively quickly, others may take longer to resolve.
-For some individuals, permanent changes in lifestyle may help to recover faster:
+For some individuals, permanent lifestyle changes may help to recover faster:

 - Residual Issues: Persistent numbness or weakness may need ongoing management.